websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/self-healing.md

 To change the default values, modify the `lcp.json` file.
 See the [Configuration via LCP.json](../reference/configuration-via-lcp-json.md) article.

-### Liveness Probe
+## Liveness Probe

 The liveness probe uses a URL Request (path/port) to validate that a service is running.
-This probe repeatedly pings a configurable path (by default, `/c/portal/layout`).
+This probe repeatedly pings a configurable path (for example, `/c/portal/layout` for the `liferay` service).
 Often, the liveness probe is a lightweight HTTP server inside the application.

 If the probe gets an HTTP response in the 200 or 300 range, it marks the application as healthy.
 It fails if the instance is no longer live (for example, due to a crash).
 If the probe pings the path a number of times (configurable via the probe's `failureThreshold` field in `LCP.json`) and cannot get a valid response, the service automatically restarts.
+When the liveness probe fails, it is a sign that either your service is experiencing a problem during startup, or it starts up too slowly for your probe's configuration and you may need to adjust it.

 Each service's `LCP.json` file contains the following configuration: